-Show: Monday, September 5th, with Open Oxen
+Show: Monday, September 4th, with Open Oxen

 It is mandatory for all 4-H exhibitors to participate in showmanship, regardless of having won "Champion Showman" or "Master Showman" in the past.
-Exhibitors failing to participate in Showmanship will not be allowed to compete in confirmation classes.
-The top two showmen from each age group will in compete for Champion Showman.
-The Champion Showman will compete in the "4-H Master Showman of the Fair" competition to be held at the end of the week.
+Exhibitors failing to participate in Showmanship will not be allowed to compete in working classes.
+The top two showmen from each age group will compete for Champion Working Steer Showman.